 In 2005 a willing and immensely talented replacement, Dr. Alan Hightower, was selected.
 Alan was Director of Choral Activities at Sam Houston State University and Music Director of Houston’s First Baptist Church and Tallowood Baptist Church.
 He successfully led HMC for four seasons and then he accepted the position as Director of Choral Activities at Luther College in Iowa.

 Once again the HMC Board of Directors performed a Director search.
-Paula Blackmon very capably served as Interim Director during the search for a new Artistic Director and Conductor, which resulted in the discovery of one of Houston’s treasures.
+Paula Blackmon very capably served as Interim Director during the search for a new Artistic Director and Conductor.

 Mr. Tom Jaber was hired in 2009 and during his tenure he expanded the chorus, performing in venues in Houston and beyond.
 In 2016 the chorus traveled to Italy where they performed in numerous concerts including in St. Peter’s Basilica, Rome.
 In 2018 he accompanied HMC to perform in Carnegie Hall New York.
 Mr. Jaber left HMC in June 2019.